 Welcome to Big Lake!

-While many people come to Big Lake for a catered event at the historic Carousell Works or the hotel adjacent Friendly Buffalo, others come for the annual Spud Fest, the "Little Hole" fishing contest, or just to enjoy the beautiful outdoors.
+While many people come to Big Lake for a catered event at the historic Carousell Works, others come for the annual Spud Fest, the "Little Hole" fishing contest, or just to enjoy the beautiful outdoors.

 City of Big Lake